Ambitiousways/secure-infra-audit-toolkit/README.md

 **Role Focus:** Cybersecurity Technician / Infrastructure Security
 **Experience Context:** Enterprise IT, industrial environments, server and network builds

-## Authorization Notice
-This tool is intended for authorized internal auditing and educational use only.
-The system or network owner must approve all scanning activities.

 ## Example Output